HouptLab/BarTender/README.md

 # Required Hardware

+Specific item numbers and links are listed at https://wiki.houptlab.org/wiki/BarTender.

 1. Macintosh, e.g. iMac of just about any capacity.

 2. serial to USB-c adapter, and serial 9-pin to 25-pin D cable

 3. Unitech BMS340 barcode scanner (or similar)

-4. Sartorius BP6100 scale
+4. Sartorius BP-3100S

-5. printer (e.g. Brother xxxx) for daily hardcopy
+5. printer (e.g. Brother HL-L2400D Compact Monochrome Laser Printer) for daily hardcopy

 # Software on Mac

 1. Latest drivers for serial to USB-c adapter (check manufacturer's website)

-2. free3of9 TrueType font for generating barcodes (check website)
+2. free3of9 TrueType font for generating barcodes (included in this repository)

 3. Download pre-built binary of BarTender, or build from source